golang/tools/gopls/doc/features/navigation.md

-The default symbol matching algorithm (`fastFuzzy`), inspired by the popular fuzzy matcher [FZF](https://github.com/junegunn/fzf), attempts a variety of inexact matches to correct for misspellings in your query.
+The default symbol matching algorithm (`fastFuzzy`), inspired by the popular fuzzy matcher [FZF](https://github.com/junegunn/fzf), attempts a variety of inexact matches to correct for misspellings or abbreviations in your query.
 For example, it considers `DocSym` a match for `DocumentSymbol`.

 <!--